twallema/pyIEEM/data/README.md

 + `recurrent_mobility_normactive_SWE.csv`: contains the normalized recurrent mobility matrix between the Swedish counties for 2018.
 Recurrent mobility matrix `AM0207AC_20230705-141955_format.csv` normalised with the total active population `active_population_2019_format.csv`.

 ### eco

+#### calibration_data

++ `SWE.csv`: Contains the nation-level GDP and unemployed fraction of the active population for Sweden.
+National-level GDP obtained from `AM0401UL_20230706-133646.csv`, unemployment data obtained from `AM0401UL_20230706-133417.csv`.
+In the unemployment data, there is a clear "jump" in employment between 2019 and 2020 which cannot be attributed to the pandemic, likely something in the data collection process changed.
+Therefore, the months Jan, Feb and March 2020 were used to normalise the data until July 2021.

++ `BE.csv`: Contains the nation-level GDP and unemployed fraction of the active population for Belgium.
+Copied from our COVID-19 project.
+Synthetic GDP is obtained from the statistics website of the Belgian National Bank (be.stat) while unemployment is proxied by the number of temporarily unemployed workers(survey by the ERMG).

 #### labor_market_composition